doitintl/doit-composer-airflow-training/src/case-study/create-nudges-dag.md

 ```

 ## Summary
-In this chapter, we've walked through how to design and create a DAG to load data from three CSV files and generate nudges in BigQuery.
+In this chapter, we've walked through designing and creating a DAG to load data from three CSV files and generate nudges in BigQuery.
 If you'd like to run it, you can run it yourself, be sure to replace the project ID and buckets in the DAG file.
 ```python
 {{#include ../../code/dags/9_generate_nudges_dag.py:18:20}}
 ```
-Or you can wait til the next chapter in which I will cover the testing strategy including a quick end-to-end test that can generate test files and trigger the DAG.
+Or you can wait until the next chapter, in which I will cover the testing strategy, including a quick end-to-end test that can generate test files and trigger the DAG.